diffblue/gitlab/doc/development/database/strings_and_the_text_data_type.md

 #### Validate the text limit (next release)

-Validating the text limit scans the whole table and make sure that each record is correct.
+Validating the text limit scans the whole table, and makes sure that each record is correct.

 Still in our example, for the 13.1 milestone (next), we run the `validate_text_limit` migration helper in a final post-deployment migration,